wpd6132452.png

 This Swiss Pattern folding, pocket compass is the other type in the collection.
 Apart from its more rectangular appearance, the points rotate about an axis parallel to the leg joint axes rather than an axis at right angles to these.

-Unusual nineteenth century pocket compass set in nickel silver, possibly of Swiss manufacture in a leather covered case lined with purple velvet.
+Unusual nineteenth century pocket compass set in nickel silver, probably of Swiss or German manufacture, in a leather covered case lined with purple velvet.

 A pillar compass, probably European, it can either be used as a five inch, double jointed compass (pen, pencil or divider) or as a pair of small pen and pencil bows.
 It is made of electrum and is probably early twentieth century.